alebianco/robotlegs-utilities-starling/README.md

 Automatic mediator mapping is not something you will want to use extensively on your games, especially if you're focusign on getting the beste possible performances out of it, but it's incredibly useful for kickstarting the game and handle all the UI operations.
 It also makes it easier to convert your Flex-based rich application into an incredibly fast performancing app thanks to Feathers.

+# Releases

+You'll find new versions of the extension in the [Releases page](https://github.com/alebianco/robotlegs-utilities-starling/releases) of the repository.

 ## Usage

 From your main class, when you initialize Starling, create a Robotlegs Context and install the StarlingBundle and the ViewProcessMapExtension.